UPPMAX/uppmax_intro_python/reflections/20240830/README.md

 ?|10.
 Graphics
 ?|Functions -> no, send home!

 This makes me wonder: can I stop earlier with them?

 - Pro: reward for working hard
 - Con: they expect a full day of work, I can give them a learning environment the full day

+I feel that functions can be skipped, as there we leave the domain of an intro course.

 - [x] Weak prior of exercise VET 2: opererators
   - [x] Add better ones to course material